ScanVan/sfs-framework/README.md

     ~/sfs-framework-example/config.yaml

 The next step consists in computing the odometry of the images which produces a sparse model.
 The computation of the odometry is made to compute the relative rotations and translations that appear between the images.
-The frame in which this position and orientation are expressed is the frame of the first image.
+The frame in which the position and orientation are expressed is the frame of the first image.
 To start the odometry computation, the following command can be used :

     bin/sfs-framework ~/sfs-framework-example/config.yaml